davidschober/recipes/index.md

 - Mix together and let it rest covered
 - Let it rest a good hr, at which time squeeze out any moisture
 - Pinch off some dough and form a thin circle about 7-10 inches
-- Place a dollop of Swiss chard, wet all around and fold like a turnoverxa0
+- Place a dollop of Swiss chard, wet all around and fold like a turnover
 - Bake for 30 min in 400 degree oven

 ## Spinach Ricotta Pie